TDS on contacts – Section 194C of income tax act, 1961

 Other relevant points for Section 194C

-- Cases where the contractor is engaged in plying, hiring or leasing goods carriage, any freight charges paid to such contractor will not be subject to Tax Deduction at Source under section 194C of income tax act if such person provides his PAN to the person responsible for deducting TDS.
+- Cases where the contractor is engaged in plying, hiring or leasing goods carriage, any freight charges paid to such contractor will not be subject to Tax Deduction at Source under section 194C if such person provides his PAN to the person responsible for deducting TDS.

 - TDS has to be deducted under section 194C from any sum payable to sponsorship of debates, seminars and other functions with a view to earn publicity.
 Even any sum payable towards cost of advertisement issued in souvenirs which are brought out by various organizations will attract TDS under section 194C.